Neal Cassady and Ken Kesey

 That it’s you and not he who is really the freak…”

-lyrical comments about Neal Cassady from The Persecution and Restoration of Dean Moriarty
+Lyrical comments about Neal Cassady, from The Persecution and Restoration of Dean Moriarty by Aztec Two Step

 The Everpresent Neal Cassady

 Though Neal never had the literary impact of Kerouac or Kesey, he did write and publish some poetry and an autobiographical novel, “The First Third”, which is widely accepted as classic Beat literature.
-Moreover, Neal's great contribution to the literary and cultural movement was his endless energy and infectious outbursts of uncontrolled charisma.
-As a result, characters or personages, based on the wild nomad, show up the writing of Hunter Thompson, Allan Ginnsburg, Charles Bukowski, The Grateful Dead and of course, Kesey and Kerouac.
-Still, all this cultural acclaim can create an inflated portrait of the main character.
+Moreover, Neal's great contribution to the literary and cultural movement, was his endless energy and infectious outbursts of uncontrolled charisma.
+As a result, characters or personages, based on the wild nomad, show up in the writing of Hunter Thompson, Allan Ginnsberg, Charles Bukowski, the Grateful Dead and of course, Kesey and Kerouac.
+Still, all this cultural acclaim, can create an inflated portrait of the main character.
 Fortunately, “Magic Bus” provides some real-life footage and interviews with both Cassady and Kesey.
-Avid film goers can attend both cinematic presentations and see how the two portrayals compare.

 Portrait of Neal Cassady and Jack Kerouac